Machine learning & data-driven modeling in bioengineering

 The scalar factor scales the t-value

-p-values become significant even with small difference in means
+p-values can become significant even with a small difference in means

 Exercise caution and report the effect size